mistress-of-loft-and-spire/OgmoLoader-HaxePunk/readme.md

 #### I

-* In this window you can see the different layers you just created over on the top left, your tileset in the bottom left and various tools for drawing the level on the right:
+* In this window you can see the different layers we just created over on the top left, your tileset in the bottom left and various tools for drawing the level on the right:

  ![ogmo5](https://cloud.githubusercontent.com/assets/2915643/10489157/222dac22-729c-11e5-8be2-0e6ea6ba75f2.png)